 - SaltBox Inn & Stables – Summer 2019 – Expansion – Most recognized for serving as host to some of the region’s most spectacular weddings and events with accompanying lodging options, the SaltBox has added several new ceremony locations on their expansive farm property; a new “greenhouse” space and luxury barn loft to start.
 Floral and event rentals are also a new venture for the SaltBox.
 The attraction will also be expanding to offer more lodging for the leisure traveler with private and unique accommodations/suites throughout the SaltBox Farms property.
 Sunflower fields, a new horse barn and Tennessee Tree Sanctuary designation round out the accolades/updates for 2018-19.

-- Sulfur Ridge – February 2019 – Escape to nature as well as luxury with a stay at Sulfur Ridge, a unique treehouse bed and breakfast.
+- Sulfur Ridge – NOW OPEN – Escape to nature as well as luxury with a stay at Sulfur Ridge, a unique treehouse bed and breakfast.
 Upscale, retro glamping in restored-vintage campers also available (April) at this wooded retreat in Cookeville.

 - The Shoppes at Eagle Pointe – NOW OPEN – 250,000 square feet of retail space on 42 acres at a cost of $45 million.
 1,200 parking spaces.